Well hello there, we’re the

 Canadian Drinking Water Guideline – a recommended limit that should not be exceeded; guidelines are not intended to be standards of practice, or indicate a legal duty or obligation, but in certain circumstances they could assist in evaluation and improvement.

-A: There are 2 categories of water tests for well water:
+A: Basically, there are two categories of test for well water

 1. Bacteriological Water Testing